 It’s All about the Cake

-As I go deeper and deeper into content writing, I’m learning that a big lesson seems to be this: tell a story.
+As I go deeper and deeper into my work for a unique content writing service, I’m learning that a big lesson seems to be this: tell a story.
 It’s interesting, because, with words like “content marketing,” I always envisioned men and women in stuffy suits and crisp ties as they looked at charts and graphs and numbers (disclaimer: no offense to people in suits; suits are sharp and look awesome in pinstripes).
 But, as Jeff Bullas demonstrates in his “10 Commandments of Content,” the truth is that audiences now don’t want boring, dull language.
 “Corporate speak was invented by copy writers but a while back people started switching off.
 Being ‘Authentic’ is the new black and being real is the ‘new marketing’ that is a message that cuts through.”
 The general consensus, to my English major surprise and delight, is to “talk like a human,” as Bullas puts it, and to remember to have fun.
 “The original 10 commandments didn’t mention having fun but it helps enormously to present you and your company as having a sense of humour.
 This doesn’t mean making every piece of content a comedy act but lighten up and show your other side.”

 But Too Much Cream Cheese and Toppings Can Make You Lose the Cake